UCSD/campus-mobile/Readme.md

-## UC San Diego - Experimental
+## UC San Diego - Experimental Webreg

-UC San Diego - Experimental is the rolling release of the UC San Diego Mobile app.
+UC San Diego - Experimental Webreg is the rolling release of the UC San Diego Mobile app with Webreg.
 This rolling release is for users interested in developing for, and experimenting with, the absolute latest version of the UC San Diego Mobile app.

 This version is intended for developers and designers and is absolutely, 100% NOT recommended for daily use.
 Rolling releases are not subject to the rigorous testing of the regular production release.
 Many things may (and probably are) only partially complete and are likely broken.